-All septic inspections and pumpouts are required to be installed by licensed professionals.
-IN addition DNREC Groundwater Discharges Section staff conduct inspections/audits of systems to ensure compliance by licensed professionals.
+All septic inspections for property transfers are required to be performed by licensed Class H Inspectors.
+Each of these inspections includes a pumpout performed by licensed Class F Wastehaulers.
+Once completed report is submitted to the Department for review and entry into database.
+In addition DNREC Groundwater Discharges Section staff conduct inspections/audits of systems to ensure compliance by licensed professionals.
 Staff also respond to any complaints or concerns by system owners.